Nayanthara: Public recognition and widespread success (2007–2013)

 In 2010, all her releases, which featured her as the female lead, turned out to be commercial successes: she had five box office hits in the four Southern languages – Adhurs (Telugu), Bodyguard (Malayalam), Simha (Telugu), Boss Engira Bhaskaran (Tamil) and Super (Kannada).
 She won the Asianet Award for Best Actress for her performance in Bodyguard.
 The latter three, in particular, were particularly notable for Nayanthara, with Simha becoming one of the highest-grossing Telugu films of the year and Boss Engira Bhaskaran releasing to positive reviews and becoming a financial success.
 Upendra's Super, which marked her debut into the Kannada film industry, opened to rave reviews, while her performance was also praised by critics.
-Her performances in Simha, Boss Engira Bhaskaran and Super earned her nominations for the Filmfare Award for Best Actress in their respective languages.
-She also starred in Shyamaprasad's critically-acclaimed Malayalam film Elektra.
+She also starred in Shyamaprasad's critically acclaimed Malayalam film Elektra.
 Her performance was well appreciated by critics when it was screened at the International Film Festival of India.
 The film was also screened at the Dubai International Film Festival.

 Her only release in 2011 was the mythological film Sri Rama Rajyam (2011) by Bapu, in which she played the role of Sita.
 She received high critical acclaim for her performance in the film, with Rediff.com noting, "Nayanthara is the surprise package of the film.
 As Sita, she too has played the role of her lifetime.
 She gave a fine understated performance conveying a kaleidoscope of emotions."
 Sify commented "Nayanthara gave a fitting answer to all, unleashing grace and accomplishing the assignment with absolute perfection."
-Subsequently, she was awarded her first Filmfare Award for Best Actress – Telugu and the Nandi Award for Best Actress for her performance.
+Subsequently, she was awarded her first Filmfare Award – Telugu and Nandi Award for her performance.
 The film was dubbed in the media as her swan song and considered to be her last release before her marriage as she was reported to quit acting thereafter.